Skip to content

 EOF

-See the Live Migration docs for more details.
+Please refer to the Live Migration documentation for more information.

 Once the migration is completed the VM will have the new interface attached.